rahulguna/secspider_sanity_check/Readme.md

-Prerequiste required to run the sanity check:
+Instrutions to run the sanity check:

 Step1:
 Install Python 3.7.3